Be Part of the Place Where Legends Are Made

 The Division of Advancement at The University of Alabama is committed to supporting the University’s philanthropic goals and strategic priorities while building meaningful relationships with alumni and friends.
 Under the leadership of the Vice President for Advancement, the Division includes the offices of Advancement Services, Development, Planned Giving and the National Alumni Association.

-Executive Director of Colleges and Schools — The Executive Director will provide oversight, guidance, and support of the Development priorities of the Colleges and Schools and will establish goals for Development Officers to ensure the team has a sense of responsibility and ownership for the successful outcome of Development priorities.
+Executive Director – The Executive Director of Colleges and Schools is a key member of the Development leadership team and will partner with the AVP for Development to set strategic direction for UA’s Colleges and Schools to enhance new levels of excellence in Development.
+The Executive Director will provide oversight, guidance, and support of the Development priorities of the Colleges and Schools and will establish goals for Development Officers to ensure the team has a sense of responsibility and ownership for the successful outcome of Development priorities.
 The Executive Director of Colleges and Schools will maintain a small portfolio of major and principal level prospects at the $1M+ level and foster meaningful relationships with donors and prospective donors to increase philanthropy at UA.

 As the state’s flagship university, The University of Alabama has always focused on being the best.
 After all, we are The Capstone of Higher Education.